-Of the millions of Americans who struggle to pay student loans, many want to know: Can I reduce or eliminate my student loan debt?
-In very limited circumstances, it is possible to get rid of student loan debt.
+Of the millions of Americans who struggle to pay their federal student loans, many want to know: Can I reduce or eliminate my student loan debt?
+In very limited circumstances, it's possible to get rid of student loan debt.
 But most people won't be able to wipe out some or all of their loans.

 If your income is low or unstable, or you have very high student loan debt compared to your income, you might be eligible for one of the below plans.